stephanrauh/extended-pdf-viewer-showcase/src/app/shared/alternatives/text.md

 The iFrame approach is simple and robust.
 If you're not happy with ngx-extended-pdf-viewer, go for the library of Codehippie.
 You'll lose some options - but most likely you don't need them anyways.

+As of December 2023, the library uses a rather old version of pdf.js (2.2), but that shouldn't be a problem in most applications.

 ## ng2-pdf-viewer: Displaying PDF files in a no-nonsense way

 This library is the way to go if you just want to render PDF files and nothing else.
-No toolbar, no thumbnails, just the plain PDF file. <a href="https://www.npmjs.com/package/ng2-pdf-viewer">ng2-pdf-viewer</a> gives you a decent API, is actively maintained, and is popular enough to feel trustworthy.
-At the time of writing, it saw more than 99.000 downloads a month.
-Without having used the library myself, I suppose Vadym Yatsyuk is doing a great job with his library.
+No toolbar, no thumbnails, just the plain PDF file. <a href="https://www.npmjs.com/package/ng2-pdf-viewer">ng2-pdf-viewer</a> gives you a decent API and is popular enough to feel trustworthy.
+At the time of writing, it saw more than 150.000 downloads a month.
+Some time ago, I presented the library in this showcase, but I removed it again because of compatibility problem with current Angular versions.
+As of December 2023, the library uses a rather old version of pdf.js (2.6), but that shouldn't be a problem in most applications.

 ## ng2-image-viewer